CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals

 According to the NEMA NU 2-2018 protocol, five different simulations were carried out, adding an aluminum sleeve with a thickness of 2.5~mm at each iteration.
 Finally, a sensitivity curve was plotted versus the total aluminum thickness to extract the attenuation-corrected sensitivity.

 The procedure was repeated in two different configurations, one with the phantom placed at the center of the FOV and one with a radial offset of 10~cm, obtaining $R_{\mathrm{0~cm}}=120\pm5$~kcps/MBq and $R_{\mathrm{10~cm}}=128\pm5$~kcps/MBq, respectively.
-Although these values are lower than those reported for LYSO-based TBPETs (174~kcps/MBq for the uEXPLORER~\cite{spencer2021performance} and 176~kcps/MBq for the Quadra~\cite{prenosil2022performance}), the selected events exhibit less Compton contamination due to superior energy resolution.
-This results in reconstructed images of comparable quality at parity of number of events (see sec.~\ref{sec:images}). {For reference, our simulated LYSO-based PET scanner yields a sensitivity of $(177 \pm 6)$~kcps/MBq, in excellent agreement with the reported Quadra performance of 175.3 kcps/MBq~\cite{prenosil2022performance}, further supporting the validity of our Monte Carlo model. }
+Although these values are lower than those reported for LYSO-based TBPETs (174 kcps/MBq for the uEXPLORER \cite{spencer2021performance} and 176 kcps/MBq for the Quadra \cite{prenosil2022performance}), the selected events exhibit less Compton contamination due to superior energy resolution{, as detailed in section~\ref{sec:necr}}.
 The attenuation-corrected sensitivity as a function of the axial position for both radial offsets is reported in fig.~\ref{fig:axial_sens}.
+This results in reconstructed images of comparable quality at parity of number of events (see section~\ref{sec:images}). {For reference, our simulated LYSO-based PET scanner yields a sensitivity of $(177 \pm 6)$~kcps/MBq, in excellent agreement with the reported Quadra performance of 175.3 kcps/MBq~\cite{prenosil2022performance}, further supporting the validity of our Monte Carlo model. }